miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Improved Dragon's Breath model and texture, thanks to endthewars.
 +Made books sellable again due to real exploit fix, thanks Norrwin.
 +Improved controls options menu and settings text for widescreens.
++Removed Kent's driver license item to restore Fatguy melee attack.
+Fixed being stuck on warrens gate and added ammo to Society roof.
 Updated BSPSource and NirCmd, thanks to atrblizzard and Nir Sofer.
-Fixed being stuck on warrens gate and added ammo to Society roof.
+Corrected LODs, transitions and inspections at Hallowbrook Hotel.

 v10.8                                                  21.03.2021
 -----